 Purchasing tables and chairs that are made for young kids might seem unnecessary at first, but there are safety reasons why these are good investments.
 Using adult sized furniture makes it more difficult for children to climb up and down or move things around.
 If the object is too clunky to easily move around, the child could experience a nasty topple that might cause bodily harm.

-Painting - with brushes not fingers!
+Painting - with brushes, not fingers!

-There are lots of ideas for decorating a kid themed playroom - but safety should always come first.
+There are lots of ideas for decorating a kid-themed playroom - but safety should always come first.
 Always talk to professionals when dealing with any renovation to make sure all materials and plans meet safety standards and will keep your child safe - not put them in harm's path!

 These tips were contributed by Liz Krause who enjoys decorating both the outside and inside of homes.
 She and her husband are always up to the challenge of redesigning any room with new and creative ideas.
 They encourage others to have fun decorating for events from murder mystery themes to a Yo Gabba Gabba party theme - perfect for those with kids.
-She suggests that anyone looking to decorate, check out websites which focus on birthday theme parties thus offering ideas which can be shared and exchanged.
+She suggests that anyone looking to decorate, check out websites that focus on birthday theme parties thus offering ideas that can be shared and exchanged.